Luxe long weekend away in Newcastle

 Drop your bags at Crystalbrook Kingsley in the heart of the CBD, your home for the next 4 days.
 As the City’s first 5 star hotel with a focus on architectural design, sustainable luxury and locally sourced produce, it really doesn’t matter which way your room faces (park or harbour) because it’s got the wow-factor from start to finish.

 Assuming you’re ready for brunch, head across the road to Darby Street, where you’ll find spacious cafes with leafy courtyards through to hole-in-the-wall coffee haunts.
-Whether it’s nitro-coffee, bullet-coffee, long black or an oat latte (or a sneaky mimosa or Bloody Mary), venues like The Autumn Rooms, Wil & Sons and the iconic Goldbergs Café have plenty of options to fuel you up for the adventures ahead.
+Whether it’s nitro-coffee, bullet-coffee, long black or an oat latte (or a sneaky mimosa or Bloody Mary), venues like The Autumn Rooms, Three Monkeys and the iconic Goldbergs Café have plenty of options to fuel you up for the adventures ahead.

 Insider tip: Time your visit with the ever-popular Olive Tree Markets (monthly) in Civic Park.
 Bursting with boutique, locally crafted and quirky products (and snacks) it really is a must-do.